 Taste in an Age of Endless Choice

 Why do people like the things they like?
 What do these preferences reveal about them, and how can we tell the difference between what people say they like and their actual habits as consumers?
 In this lecture, Vanderbilt stalks the elusive beast of taste, probing research in psychology, marketing, and neuroscience to show how people make their consumption choices.
-Using examples from digital giants like Netflix and Spotify, Vanderbilt teaches audiences how companies can harness this information in an age where taste has moved online.
+Using examples from digital giants like Netflix and Spotify, Vanderbilt examines human behavior and shows audiences how companies are harnessing this information in an age where taste has moved online.

 Objects in Mirror Are More Complicated Than They Appear